Useful contacts

 Charlotte's Tandems lend tandems and tag-along bikes for free to people with disabilities or additional needs, so that they can ride wherever, with whomever, and whenever they like.

-This website helps travellers easily compare and combine all modes of transport to the cities and towns they wish to visit across the UK and the rest of Europe.
+This website helps travellers easily compare and combine all modes of transport to the cities and towns they want to visit across the UK and Europe.

 Heavily detailed access information for restaurants, hotels, cinemas, tourist attractions, pubs, train stations and more.